 BADBOY Blasters Inc COMPANY 1720 Wallace Ave Canton,Ohio 44705.
 BADBOY Blasters equipment should be properly maintained per the operating instructions.
 For peak performance of your equipment, use only genuine BADBOY Blasters replacement parts; accept no substitutes!
 The use of non-BADBOY Blasters parts will void the warranty.
-To order replacement parts, contact BADBOY Blasters @ 1-330-454-2699, fax us at 330-454-9690, or e-mail us @ badboyblasters@yahoo.com or our website www.badboyblasters.com and we will get back with you.

-CAUTION: Never use silica-based abrasives in BADBOY blast systems.
-DUST COLLECTOR MAINTENANCE
+To order replacement parts, contact BADBOY Blasters @ 1-330-454-2699, or e-mail us @ badboyblasters@yahoo.com or our website www.badboyblasters.com and we will get back with you.
+CAUTION Never use silica-based abrasives in a BADBOY blast system.
+DUST COLLECTOR

-Badboy Blasters uses a 600 CFM dust collection system.
+MAINTENANCE Badboy Blasters uses a 600 CFM dust collection system.
 This allow a lot of air movement threw the cabinet for supreme vision.
-The filter bag is a .005 micron dust collection reservoir made of Polyester material.
-This MUST be serviced on a as needed basis.
-If the bag looks to be pressurized simply shut off the dust collection motor and shake the filter bag.
-This might take up to a minute depending on how clogged the filter bag is.
-By doing this you are removing fine dust from the internal filter bag pours.
-The abrasive dust will collect in the bottom of the bag.
+This white cloth bag is the .005 Micron dust bag which is made of Polyester material.
+This MUST be serviced on an as needed basis.
+This bag has a dual feature not only does it work for dust filtration but collection as well.
+If the dust bag looks to pressurized simply shut off dust collector for safety reasons.
+Once this is done begin to shake the dust bag.
+This will allow the dust to settle in the bottom of the filter bag.
 If used more than two hours daily this process might have to be repeated up to 6 times a day.
-Once dust build up in the clear bag is over 6 inches it is recommended that the bag be dumped of dust material.
+Once dust build up in the bag is over 6 inches it is recommended that the bag be dumped of dust material.
 THIS MATERIAL MUST BE DISPOSED OF IN ACCORDANCE WITH THE LAWS OF YOUR STATE.
-ALWAYS WEAR A RESPIRATOR AND SAFETY GLASSES DURING THIS PROCESS HV (HAND VALVE) OPERATION
+ALWAYS WEAR A RESPIRATOR AND SAFETY GLASSES DURING THIS PROCESS HV (HAND VALVE GUN CONTROL) THIS HANDLE MUST BE IN THE OFF POSITION AT ALL TIMES WHEN NOT IN USE!
+IF NOT IN THE OFF POSITION ,THE DOORS MUST BE IN THE CLOSED POSITION AND LOCKED.
+SEVERE BODILY INJURY WILL OCCUR IF THESE RULES ARE NOT FOLLOWED

-ALL DOORS MUST BE IN THE CLOSED AND LOCKED POSITION WHEN THIS VALVE IS IN THE ON POSITION The HV valve a BADBOY Exclusive.
+The HV valve a BADBOY Exclusive.
 This allows the operator more freedom during the blasting operation as they don't have to hand squeeze nor stand on a foot pedal.
 Switching to the right is for direct pressure blasting and to the left for suction blasting.
-This is a great feature that allows you both types of blasting by the turn of a knob.
+This is a neat feature and allows you both types of blasting by the turn of a knob.
 BADBOY Blasters has fabricated a cover for the HV valve (not shown) that prevents someone from accidentally bumping into the HV handle.
-The air will instantly blast when switched to the suction side.
-It takes about 6 seconds for pressure to build and begin blasting on the pressure side.
-Any maintenance on this valve the air supply must be disconnected for safety.
+Any maintenance on these valve it is a must the air supply be disconnected for safety.
 It is recommended that periodically all fittings are checked for tightness.
 DIRECT PRESSURE SETUP

-The setting at the bottom of the pressure tank is very important!
+The setting at the bottom of the pressure tank is very important.
 It's the device that meters the amount of abrasive that travels through the blasting home during a blasting operation.
-By getting the valve too far open then you are filling the tank more often than needed.
+By getting the valve to far open then you are filling tank more often than needed.
 Yes, more media is better but there comes a point when too much will slow down the cut.
 Your media only cuts efficiently with media velocity.
-So, if media is allowed to travel through the hose in excess it can't remove as fast as it's being fed, then the velocity is taken away.
+So, if media is allowed to travel through the hose in excess it can't remove as fast as it's being fed & the velocity is taken away.
 The best setting to start with is the ball valve at 7 o'clock then adjust from there.
 Rule of thumb if the blast hose pulsates then the blast media setting is too much.
-Once you operate a few times you will get the hang of it!
+Once you operate a few times you will get the hang of it.
 Set the pressure on the regulator at 110 psi engineered valves will only allow the pressure pot to reach 60 psi.
-PRESSURE TANK REFILLING